Horn Concerto No. 4: Structure

-The manuscript, written in red, green, blue, and black ink, was formerly considered as a jocular attempt to rattle the intended performer, Mozart's friend Joseph Leutgeb.
+The manuscript, written in red, green, blue, and black ink, has been suggested as a jocular attempt to rattle the intended performer, Mozart's friend Joseph Leutgeb.
 However, recently it was suggested that the multicolored score may also be a kind of "color code".

-The last movement is a "quite obvious" example of the hunt topic, "in which the intervallic construction, featuring prominent tonic and dominant triads in the main melody, was to some degree dictated by the capability of the horn, and so was more closely allied with the original 'pure' characteristics of the 'chassé' as an open-air hunting call."
+The last movement is a "quite obvious" example of the hunt topic, "in which the intervallic construction, featuring prominent tonic and dominant triads in the main melody, was to some degree dictated by the capability of the natural horn, and so was more closely allied with the original 'pure' characteristics of the 'chassé' as an open-air hunting call."

 This concerto is one of Mozart's two horn concerti to have ripieno horns (horns included in the orchestra besides the soloist), though, in contrast to the Horn Concerto No. 2, K. 417, the solo horn in this one duplicates the first ripieno horn's part in the tutti passages.